madhums/node-imager/README.md

 Imager
 =============

-A Node.js module to easily resize, crop and upload images (with different variants and presets) to Rackspace cloudfiles.
+A node module to resize, crop and upload images (with different variants and presets) to Rackspace cloudfiles and Amazon S3.

 ## Installation
 ```sh